 I posted this Fresh Strawberry Topping recipe on the blog years ago, and I love using it as a topping for ice cream, pancakes, french toast, basically anything!
 It’s so good.

 You don’t have to take these extra steps.
-Plain ol’ strawberries sprinkled with sugar is still going to taste amazing!
+Plain ol’ fresh strawberries sprinkled with sugar is still going to taste amazing!
 But I love that the extra strawberry syrup that this recipe makes means that every shortcake gets completely soaked in strawberry goodness.
 Who can say no to that??

 How to make whipped cream

 Whipped cream is so easy to make if you have a stand mixer or electric mixer.
 Just beat the cream with a little bit of powdered sugar and vanilla and that’s IT.
 Eventually it will start to thicken and peak.
-When it starts to look like a dreamy creamy cloud that is perfect for dolloping, it’s done!
+When it starts to look like a dreamy creamy cloud that is perfect for dolloping, it’s done! {PS I’ve now made a whole post dedicated just to making whipped cream!
+Be sure to check it out for more tips and tricks to get it just right.}

 Then assemble: Split each shortcake in half.
 Top with strawberries, whipped cream, the other half of the shortcake, and more whipped cream and strawberries!
 You really can’t go wrong no matter what order you go in.
 It’s going to taste delicious no matter what!

-Strawberry Shortcake Tips for Success:
+Strawberry Shortcake Recipe Tips

-• Use cold butter!
+- Use cold butter!
 Cold butter is the key to light, flaky biscuits.

-• Spoon and level the flour.
+- Spoon and level the flour.
 I recommend scooping the flour into your measuring cup with a spoon, then gently leveling it off with your finger or a knife.
 The goal is to not pack it in too tightly.
 Too much flour makes for dry, crumbly biscuits.

-• To cut in the butter, you can use a pastry cutter, fork, or butter knife.
+- To cut in the butter, you can use a pastry cutter, fork, or butter knife.
 Don’t overdo it!
 It should look shaggy and pebbly.

-• Milk substitutes: I love the tart flavor that buttermilk brings, but you can use heavy cream or even half-and-half instead.
+- Milk substitutes: I love the tart flavor that buttermilk brings, but you can use heavy cream or even half-and-half instead.

 Strawberry Shortcake Serving Ideas